- J.D., University of California, Hastings, 2013

 Areas of Practice

-Mr. Maroon assists developers and property owners in obtaining subdivision maps, density bonuses, development agreements, and other land use approvals.
+Daniel assists developers and property owners in obtaining subdivision maps, density bonuses, development agreements, and other land use approvals.
 He also guides clients through the California Environmental Quality Act and National Environmental Policy Act compliance processes.
-Mr. Maroon has experience obtaining and implementing natural resource permits for large residential, commercial, and mixed-use projects and conducting environmental due diligence for renewable energy projects.
+Daniel has experience obtaining and implementing natural resource permits for large residential, commercial, and mixed-use projects and conducting environmental due diligence for renewable energy projects.
 He also advises clients on a range of state and federal regulatory matters, including endangered species, wetlands, water rights, and water quality.

-Mr. Maroon also litigates complex real estate, land use, and environmental matters in state and federal courts.
-Mr. Maroon’s real estate litigation experience includes disputes arising out of leases, purchase and sale agreements, and development agreements.
+Daniel also litigates complex real estate, land use, and environmental matters in state and federal courts.
+Daniel’s real estate litigation experience includes disputes arising out of leases, purchase and sale agreements, and development agreements.
 His land use litigation practice broadly encompasses disputes under CEQA and California’s Housing Accountability Act, Planning and Zoning Law, and eminent domain laws.
 His environmental litigation practice includes cost recovery actions, regulatory enforcement actions, and state and federal permit defense.

 Real Estate, Land Use & Environmental Law Blog Posts